Heavy & Underpinning Construction Services for Branford, CT; Providence, RI; and Worcester, MA

 Complementing the company's in-the-field heavy construction experience, Blakeslee's engineered study of construction methods creates the unique ability to provide sole-source responsibility and an organized approach to the sequencing and methods of construction.
 This combination allows for precise scheduling and cost control, and quick response to clients' requests for estimates and alternative construction methods.
 It's how Blakeslee gets the job done.
 Call us today!

 Take a look at recent projects we’ve completed including bridge construction, rehabilitation, and replacement.
-We're proud to be able to serve clients throughout Branford, CT; Bridgeport, CT; Hartford, CT; Long Island, NY; Springfield, MA; Boston, MA; and the surrounding areas.
+We're proud to be able to serve clients throughout Branford, CT; Bridgeport, CT; Hartford, CT; New Haven, CT; Milford, CT; Long Island, NY; Providence, RI; Worcester, MA; and the surrounding areas.

 - Penstock Replacement